 There are, however, a number of ways to validate your would-be idea as you're developing it.
 Most focus on a single essential action: commitment.
 Let early customers commit in some form or fashion to show that, yes, people really are interested in buying this product and they aren't just telling you what you want to hear.

 This bias toward speed and experimentation can save you from costly mistakes down the line.
 It's advice so simple and obvious it too often gets dismissed: make sure you're selling something people want.
-Here are a few ways to test the waters before diving in.
+Here are a few ways to test the waters before diving into the next part of how to start a small business online.

 - Set up a store to take pre-orders.
 Imagine having product validation before developing your product.
 Pre-orders make it possible.
 Over the years, customers have become more accustomed to and comfortable with paying for a product today that they'll receive later.
 Describe and sell what you're building, honor your promises, and cast your net before placing that initial inventory order.